 - Breath test for bacterial overgrowth.
 A breath test also can determine if you have bacterial overgrowth in your small intestine.
 Bacterial overgrowth is more common among people who have had bowel surgery or who have diabetes or some other disease that slows down digestion.

 - Stool tests.
-Your stool might be examined for bacteria or parasites, or a digestive liquid produced in your liver (bile acid), if you have chronic diarrhea.
+Your stool might be examined for bacteria, parasites or the presence of bile acid.
+Bile acid is a digestive liquid produced in your liver.

-Treatment of IBS focuses on relieving symptoms so that you can live as normally as possible.
+Treatment of IBS focuses on relieving symptoms so that you can live as symptom-free as possible.